Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Observations and data reduction

-AC-III was covered with four square-shape fields (Figure \ref{fig:HI4PImom0}), each measuring $1\degr \times 1\degr$.
-To satisfy Nyquist sampling within each scanning row, the feed cabin was rotated clockwise by 53.4$^\circ$ (see \citealt{2025NatAs.tmp..148L} for the scanning pattern).
-The mapping was performed with scans along declination at a speed of 30\arcsec~s$^{-1}$, with successive rows separated along right ascension by 1.7\arcmin.
-The redundant sampling improves sensitivity and suppresses striping caused by possible differences in the response of individual beams.
+AC-III was covered with four square fields (Fig.~\ref{fig:HI4PImom0}), each measuring $1\degr \times 1\degr$.
+To satisfy the Nyquist sampling criteria between scan rows, the feed cabin was rotated clockwise by 53.4\degr\ \citep[for details on the scan pattern, see][]{2025NatAs...9.1366L}.
+The mapping was performed by scanning along declination at a speed of 30\arcsec~s$^{-1}$, with successive rows separated in right ascension by 1.7\arcmin.
+This redundant sampling improves sensitivity and suppresses striping artifacts caused by differences in individual beam responses.
 To cover each field, 36 rows were scanned.
-With a 54~s turnaround time ($t_{\rm return}$) for each row, 6210~s of telescope time were required per field (not including an additional 10-minute overhead).
+Including a 54~s turnaround time ($t_{\rm return}$) for each row, each square field required 6,210~s of telescope time (not including a standard 10-minute overhead).
 In total, 8 hours of telescope time were used to cover the four fields.

-For calibration, the low-noise mode of the temperature-stabilized noise diode ($T_{\rm cal} \sim 1.1~\rm K$) was used.
-Modulated noise was injected every 2 s (more precisely, every $4\,dt_{\rm sample}$) with equal on/off intervals, and each noise injection lasted for $2\,dt_{\rm sample}$, synchronized with the spectral backend.
+Flux calibration was anchored using the low-noise injection mode of a temperature-stabilized noise diode ($T_{\rm cal} \sim 1.1~\rm K$).
+The modulated noise signal was injected every 2~s (corresponding precisely to intervals of $4\,dt_{\rm sample}$) with symmetrical on/off states.
+Each individual injected noise pulse lasted for $2\,dt_{\rm sample}$, strictly synchronized with the hardware sampling cadence of the spectral backend.